last update 25 July 2012

 |

 The 1890 Scarborough Post Office / Bulmers Trade Directory lists both Procter, Jsph, Draper & Milliner, 108 Westborough, and Fletcher, John, Ironmonger – 20 North Street.
-In 1890 the Victorian Newborough Gate or Bar, whose predecessor was one of the two gated entrances to the old town, is demolished, the Westborough / Newborough roads are seamlessly joined and North Street is opened up.
+In 1890 the Victorian Newborough Gate or Bar, whose predecessor was one of only two gated entrances to the old town, is demolished, the Westborough / Newborough roads are seamlessly aligned / joined and North Street (which traced the line of the medieval city wall) is opened up.
 Mind you, the bar had obviously been no barrier to Frank Edward's romance with Elizabeth Procter. |

 |